 Boston is the largest city in the state by far but there are only four schools in the metropolitan area that offer an MFT degree program.
 There is William James College (formerly known as the Massachusetts School of Professional Psychology) in Newton.
 The school offers a Master’s degree in Clinical Health Counseling with a concentration in Marriage and Family Therapy.
 It also offers a respecialization certificate in the subject, which is a one-year program for those with a graduate degree in a related subject.
 Cambridge College in Cambridge offers a Master’s degree in counseling with a concentration in MFT as well.
 Eastern Nazarene College in Quincy offers a Master’s degree in Marriage and Family Therapy through a cohort model.
 At UMass-Boston, the school features a full-fledged program in the subject.
 The program is considered the most comprehensive in the state.
 Antioch University New England is technically in Keene, NH.
 But it offers a Master’s degree and PhD in the field from its Massachusetts campus.
 The Gordon-Conwell Theological Seminary offers a Master’s in Counseling with a specialization in MFT and for those looking for a non-private program, look no further than Salem State University, which has a similar counseling program with specialization in MFT.

 There are also plenty of employment opportunities for MFT students in Massachusetts.
-The U.S. Bureau of Labor Statistics estimated that, as of May 2015, the state of Massachusetts employed 280 professional marriage and family therapists.
-The Massachusetts Association for Marriage and Family Therapy estimates the number to be over 400. clinical, counseling or school psychologists, making it home to the fifth-most psychologists in the country.
-These MFT earned an annual average salary of $45,290.
+The U.S. Bureau of Labor Statistics estimated that, as of May 2022, the state of Massachusetts employed 490 professional marriage and family therapists.
+These MFTs earn an average salary of $55,460.

 Online MFT Degree in Massachusetts